ldorilas/quiz-4-corrections/README.md

 Reasoning:
 `
-By multiplying the return value by -1 in the else if loop, `
+By multiplying the return value by -1 in the else if loop, the return type is no longer a double.
+`